Federal contract awards, drug pricing policy, and deregulation signals are the primary policy levers for healthcare stocks.

 Executive orders currently affecting healthcare sector stocks, ranked by market impact.

-Healthcare companies face potential operational disruptions and compliance costs from enhanced security and public safety requirements affecting data handling and facility operations.
+Healthcare companies face potential operational disruptions and compliance costs from enhanced security requirements targeting criminal actors and public safety threats.

-Healthcare companies like JNJ and MRNA face potential production mandates under expanded Defense Production Act authority.
+Healthcare companies like JNJ and MRNA face potential production prioritization demands under Defense Production Act delegations.